tararoshan/go-messaging-backend/README.md

 # Go Messaging Service
-Test it out for yourself using [http://gomessagingbackend-dev.us-east-2.elasticbeanstalk.com/](http://gomessagingbackend-dev.us-east-2.elasticbeanstalk.com/)!
+Test it out for yourself using [http://gomessagingbackend-dev.us-east-2.elasticbeanstalk.com/](http://gomessagingbackend-dev.us-east-2.elasticbeanstalk.com/)! *Note: this is no longer up because I was spending too many free credits!
+You can still run this locally*

 Based on [this task](https://gist.github.com/zackbloom/57124a029f6bd1b8ab0e3ea5aff34d71).
 Currently working on adding Cloudflare!